 Multicolor and time-resolved electron microscopy of cell signaling

 1. Multicolor electron microscopy:

 From the historical perspective, the state-of-the-art in multicolor electron microscopy is comparable to that of fluorescence microscopy 30 years ago, when lasers and detectors already existed, but the multicolor palette of fluorescent proteins, biocompatible dye conjugates, and quantum dots did not.
 We are developing a method for single-molecule multicolor electron microscopy that uses inorganic nanoparticles as luminescent protein tags.
 Under excitation by an electron beam, these nanoparticles emit light via a process known as cathodoluminescence.
 Cathodoluminescence microscopy is used routinely in semiconductor industry for characterization and analysis of solid-state devices.
 However, this light-matter interaction has been severely underexplored and underutilized with regard to biological applications.
 The reason for this gap is a lack of biocompatible "cathodophores" suitable for cathodoluminescence-based multicolor electron microscopy.
 Such cathodophores will permit observing both the cellular ultrastructure and individual proteins with nanoscale resolution in a single experiment.

 2. Time-resolved cryo-vitrification:

 Cell signaling involves orchestrated nanoscale motions of proteins and membranes triggered by a stimulus (e.g. addition of a drug).
 However, nanoscale imaging techniques lack the temporal resolution necessary to observe these motions.
-To recover this temporal information, we are developing cryo-plunging and high-pressure freezing methods that will allow vitrifying biological samples at ultrafast time delays (from sub-millisecond for cryo-plunging to a few milliseconds for high-pressure freezing) following stimulation for subsequent super-resolved optical and electron imaging.
+To recover this temporal information, we are developing cryo-plunging and high-pressure freezing methods that will allow cryo-vitrifying biological samples at ultrafast time delays (from sub-millisecond for cryo-plunging to a few milliseconds for high-pressure freezing) following stimulation for subsequent super-resolved optical and electron imaging.
 These methods will (1) feature ultrafast stimulation-to-freezing timescales for mapping out some of the fastest cellular signaling events and (2) allow performing live-cell imaging immediately prior to vitrification for correlative light and electron microscopy of active and inactive cellular states.
 The time-resolved cryo-vitrification techniques that we are developing effectively act as a “pause button” as they freeze and capture biological processes in space and time with ultrafast temporal resolution following a precisely delivered trigger pulse.